The Special Obligations Objection

 As Parfit shows, these conflicting aims make partialism directly collectively self-defeating.
 Consider Parfit’s Parent’s Dilemma, modeled after the famous Prisoner’s Dilemma.
 Suppose that you and I each have one child.
 We are each given a choice: (1) benefit our own child slightly, or (2) enable the other to benefit their child more.7 It would be nice if we could agree to both choose option (2), so that both of our children receive the greater benefit.
 But suppose that we cannot communicate, and must decide without seeing what the other has chosen.
 Whatever I choose, your child will do better if you choose option (1).
 Partialism thus directs you to make this choice.
 (And likewise for me, as my child does better by my choosing (1), whatever choice you make.)
 But if we both successfully follow this guidance, we will each have achieved our partialist aims worse than if we had both chosen the second option instead.
 (Each child ends up with a slight benefit, whereas if we had both opted for (2), each child would have received the greater benefit.)
 That is a serious problem for partialism.
 As Parfit puts it: “If there is any assumption on which it is clearest that a moral theory should not be self-defeating, it is the assumption that it is universally successfully followed.”8

 Second, any appropriately moderate form of partialism will have to draw arbitrary lines.
 Absolutist partialism claims that you should always save the life of your own child, regardless of how many other lives are at stake.
-But this extreme view becomes untenable as the stakes increase: the Absolutist denies that it would be morally wrong to save your child, even if that meant that a billion other children had to die instead.
+But this extreme view becomes untenable as the stakes increase: the Absolutist insists that you should save your own child, even if that meant that a billion other children had to die instead.
 Most partialists would instead accept the Moderate view that you can give some (finite) extra weight to the interests of your own child, but when the stakes are sufficiently high you may be required to instead save many others.

 The Moderate must draw a line past which it becomes impermissible to save the life of your child.
 But why draw the line precisely at that point, rather than higher or lower?
 What is so special about this particular number?9 Yet the same question can be asked for any specific number of other lives at stake.
 The only non-arbitrary positions are that of the Absolutist, for whom there is no number of lives at which it becomes impermissible to save your child, and that of the utilitarian, who counts all lives equally.10 Since Absolutism is untenable, that leaves utilitarianism as the best view on offer here.